MasterGrimoire/codexMUNDI/README.md

 # Grimoire 5e JSON Data File Repository

-TestThis is an ongoing project to keep track of D&amp;D files.
+This is an ongoing project to keep track of D&amp;D files.
 These files have been designed to be compatible with the 'Grimoire 5e' iOS app (release date sometime in Q3 2018 as I'm told by the developer).

 It is my hope that the community will help to keep these files updated as new content is released - as well as to fix typos or other mistakes.
 Gooooo collaboration!